Gesee-y/Cruise.jl/README.md

 Well, if I put aside the learning treasure that is building an engine, I would say that none of them matched my vision.

 Cruise is a game engine built for compatibility, modularity, and performance.
 It's designed so that users are not bound to any given library or rendering backend.
-This way, games are made only once with Cruise and can be run EVERYWHERE Julia can run, from your old computer to a brand-new one, on every platform (except mobile and consoles for now).
+This way, games are made only once with Cruise and can be run EVERYWHERE Julia can run, from your old dying computer to a brand-new one, on every platform (except mobile and consoles for now).

 ## What does Cruise represent ?